butvinm/bcomp-asm/README.md

 - Outline view: View your labels (code, data, constants) in the outline view.
 - Rename symbols.
 - Code Lens: Above symbols it shows the number of references.
 You can click it to get to the references.
-- Command: asm-code-lens.find-labels-with-no-reference to find all labels that are not EQU and are not referenced.
+- Command: bcomp-asm.find-labels-with-no-reference to find all labels that are not referenced.
 Useful to find dead code.
 - Supports for standard notation for labels (e.g. "label:").

 It supports the `.bcomp` extension